2023 Best Health Professions Schools in New York

 Full Health Professions at Weill Cornell Medical College Report

 You’ll join some of the best and brightest minds around you if you attend Albany Medical College.
 The school came in at #4 on this year’s Best Health Professions Schools in New York list.
-AMC Albany is a fairly small private not-for-profit school located in the small city of Albany.
+AMC Albany is a small private not-for-profit school located in the small city of Albany.

-Out of the 161 schools in New York that were part of this year’s ranking, Helene Fuld College of Nursing landed the # 5 spot on the list.
-Located in the large city of New York, HFCN is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Helene Fuld College of Nursing.
+The school came in at #5 on this year’s Best Health Professions Schools in New York list.
+Located in the city of New York, HFCN is a private not-for-profit college with a small student population.

 While working on their degree, health professions majors at HFCN accumulate an average of around $33,485 in student debt.